-Readers and users of this manual are asked to inform the NZDA Competitive Shooting Committee (NZDA CSC) of any errors and/or omissions that they find in this NSR & IM Corrections are r Corrections are not possible unless the errors are known.
-(Copyright © 1999 New Zealand Deerstalkers' Association Incorporated.
+Readers and users of this manual are asked to inform the NZDA Competitive Shooting Committee (NZDA CSC) of any errors and/or omissions that they find in this NSR & IM Corrections are not possible unless the errors are known.
+Copyright © 1999 New Zealand Deerstalkers' Association Incorporated.
 This Edition Prepared by the NZDA Competitive Shooting Committee